tuckert23/tuckert23.github.io/index.md

 ## About

-I am a second-year student at the University of Virginia School of Data Science pursuing a Master's degree in Data Science.
+I am a second-year graduate student at the University of Virginia School of Data Science pursuing a Master's degree in Data Science.
 I previously graduated from Washington and Lee University with a B.S. in Computer Science.
 My focus is AI and Ethical AI, as well as how AI can be used to improve communities.

 ## Contact
 [Email](mailto:rtt4fb@virginia.edu)